isomerpages/enterprisesg-cpso/_about-us/02-about-the-safety-mark.md

 The SAFETY Mark can either be affixed on the Controlled Goods or their packaging (to be affixed in a prominent location).

-To verify the validity of the product's SAFETY Mark:
+To check the validity of the product's SAFETY Mark:

 |Steps|Description|
 |:---:|----|